How to set your 2024 product strategy

 Ten years after I first wrote about the importance of a “goal-first” approach, teams are still struggling with the same challenges: behemoth group-think processes, bureaucratic gating, trickle-down-development, and the dreadful feeling that no one is quite sure if they are working on the right thing (or why they are working on that thing at all).

 Our team is working on a product guide with documentation about how your team can develop a yearly process using Aha! software.
-(Look for that coming soon.)
+(Published now.)
 But in general terms, my high-level guidance on how to set strategy and plan an annual roadmap has not changed much:

 Take a moment to reflect.
 We often move quickly from one thing to the next, especially those of us working in software.
 What did the team accomplish and what was the impact?
 Pause to celebrate.
 And then consider how those achievements might inform what you pursue next.